Epic Eagles of Alaska

 If you like eagles, if you have ever wanted to fill memory card after memory card with eagle photographs every single day, then this is the workshop for you.

-This workshop will be a MASTER CLASS in bird in flight photography.
+This workshop will be a MASTERCLASS in bird in flight photography.

 Oh, and it’s nowhere near as cold as Yellowstone this time of year.